Military transition to optical interconnects proceeding at slow-but-sure pace

-While copper wire is cheaper than optical equipment and costs of short-range optical interconnects have been trending downwards at a rapid pace, the differences in performance are clear.
-For the defense industry, which requires products on the cutting edge of technology, whether copper or optical interconnects should be used is an obvious choice.
+While copper wire is cheaper than optical equipment, and costs of short-range optical interconnects have been trending downwards at a rapid pace, the differences in performance are clear.
+With products on the cutting edge of technology, whether copper or optical interconnects should be used, is an obvious choice.

-One mil-aero application that demonstrates the benefits of optics is unmanned aerial vehicles (UAVs).
-“Drones send a lot of information,” says Timbercon’s Lee.
-“The only real way to do it is through optics.”
+One technology that demonstrates the benefits of optics are unmanned aerial vehicles (UAVs).
+"Drones send a lot of information," says Timbercon's Lee.
+"The only real way to do it is through optics."
 For unmanned vehicles, using a connection that can deliver 10 gigabytes per second from 500 meters away is extremely useful, and something optics have already achieved.

-Electromagnetic fields, which copper connections can emit, can represent an opportunity for electronic eavesdroppers—even from normally innocent devices, such as keyboards.
+Electromagnetic fields, which copper connections can emit, can represent an opportunity for electronic eavesdroppers -- even from normally innocent devices such as keyboards.
 While shielding can help mitigate this, electromagnetic fields remain a serious security risk in any field that requires maximum security.
-While optical connectors do give off stray signals, they are not nearly as easy to detect or gather information from as are copper connectors.
-“The beauty of fiber is it’s very hard to tap into those signals,” Lee says.
+While optical connectors do give off stray signals, they are not nearly as easy to detect or gather information as are copper connectors.
+"The beauty of fiber is it's very hard to tap into those signals," Lee says.

 As with any new technology, optical interconnects require training to install and maintain.
-“Our biggest hurdle is education,” Lee explains.
-“There are a lot of people that know copper but don’t know fiber at all.”
+"Our biggest hurdle is education," Lee explains.
+"There's a lot of people that know copper but don't know fiber at all."

 Adopting the new technology has been slow, however.
-“We have a lot of legacy connectors in the field,” Lee says, adding that the U.S. military has been slower than most with the switch to optical interconnects.
-The U.S. Air Force has been an exception, however, and has already been making the switch to optics.
+"We have a lot of legacy connectors in the field," Lee says, adding that the U.S. military has been slower than most with the switch to optical interconnects, though the U.S. Air Force has been an exception, and has already been making the switch to optics.